amansultani/ExplorCountries/README.md

 2. **List View**: View a list of countries based on the search criteria.
 3. **Detail View**: Click on a country to see detailed information.
 4. **Sorting**: Sort the list of countries based on different factors such as population, area, etc.

+## Technologies Used

+- **React Query**: Provides a high-level abstraction for data fetching, enabling a better user experience and ensuring high data availability.

 ## Usage